 - Couples that are neither common law nor married but who have children.

-Similarly, to the Divorce Act, the Children’s Law Reform Act provides a very detailed, thorough, and comprehensive list of factors to be considered when making any decisions.
+Similarly to the Divorce Act, the Children’s Law Reform Act provides a very detailed, thorough and comprehensive list of factors to be considered when making any decisions.
 The process, however, is almost identical to that under the Divorce Act, however under the Divorce Act, the language has been changed to “parenting time” and “decision-making responsibility” rather than custody and access.

-Access is found under s.
+Parenting time is found under s.
 20(5) of the Act and similarly to contact under the Divorce Act it includes the right to visit the child, ask questions and receive information relevant to the child’s well-bring and upbringing.

 Section 22(1)-(2) provides specificities about jurisdiction and states that the child must be habitually resident in Ontario, or at least present in Ontario when the application is made, and must have a real and substantial connection with the province.
 Also, significant evidence relating to the best interests of the child must be available to the court.
 You should note that this section does not need to be complied with if you would like to make or vary an order because there is a threat of serious harm or violence towards your child.